-Gameplay ended up being surprisingly easy to implement (wish that was true all the time), so we immediately went to work creating our paintings.
-By the end of the jam we had a solid pipeline: our programmer churned out concepts and I spruced them up.
+Gameplay ended up being easy to program (wish that was true all the time), so we immediately went to work creating our paintings.
+By the end of the jam we had a solid pipeline: our programmer-turned-concept artist made concepts and I cleaned them up.

 Once a painting is finished it's rated.
 Depending on the painting, players can earn one of 3 different ribbons for their artistic endeavors.

 But it wasn't always that way.
 Picture Perfect originally had a traditional star rating system.
 It got scrapped early on, as I feel like star ratings only recognize perfection, everything else being "incomplete."
 But more importantly, there's no humor in it!